 David Wright and the Southampton Men in Early Years group had, in 2016, organised a national conference on men in early years.
 That was followed in 2017 by the MITEY North conference in Bradford and in 2018 another conference, this time led by the Bristol Men in Early Years network.

-We launched this website in April 2019, and during 2019-20 we are publishing a series of resources, supported by funding from the Department for Education, here.
+We launched the MITEY website in April 2019, and during 2019-20 we have published a series of resources, supported by funding from the Department for Education, here.
 Some, like the MITEY Charter, Ten MITEY Myths and The MITEY Guide to Recruiting Men are aimed mainly at employers; others are aimed at men who might be interested in early years careers, and for careers advisers, to help them promote early years as a career for men and boys.
 We held the 4th national MITEY conference on 4 September 2019, in central London (read more in MITEY in the press and here).

 Now we are working hard to strengthen and expand MITEY as a national network and campaign, providing accessible information, resources and support for men interested in, or already working in, early years careers – and for organisations (such as employers, training providers, careers advice services).